 When to see a doctor

-Many signs and symptoms of porphyria are similar to those of other, more common conditions.
+Many symptoms of porphyria are like those of other, more common conditions.
 This can make it difficult to know if you're having an attack of porphyria.
-If you have any of the above symptoms, seek medical attention.
+If you have symptoms that could be porphyria, get medical attention.
+Prompt treatment is important.

-In cutaneous porphyria, the porphyrins build up in the skin, and when exposed to sunlight, cause symptoms.
-In acute porphyrias, the buildup damages the nervous system.
+In cutaneous porphyrias, porphyrins build up in the skin.
+When exposed to sunlight, they cause symptoms.
+In acute porphyrias, the buildup affects the nervous system, causing symptoms.

-Most forms of porphyria are inherited.
+Most forms of porphyria are caused by a gene change passed down from one or both parents.
 Porphyria can occur if you inherit:

-- A defective gene from one of your parents (autosomal dominant pattern)
+- A changed gene from one of your parents (autosomal dominant pattern).

-- Defective genes from both parents (autosomal recessive pattern)
+- Changed genes from both parents (autosomal recessive pattern).

-Just because you inherit a gene or genes that can cause porphyria doesn't mean that you'll have signs and symptoms.
-You might have what's called latent porphyria, and never have symptoms.
-This is the case for most carriers of the abnormal genes.
+Just because you inherit a gene or genes that can cause porphyria doesn't mean that you'll have symptoms.
+You might never have symptoms.
+This also is the case for most carriers of the changed genes.

-In addition to genetic risks, environmental factors may trigger the development of signs and symptoms in porphyria.
-When exposed to the trigger, your body's demand for heme production increases.
-This overwhelms the deficient enzyme, setting in motion a process that causes a buildup of porphyrins.
+In addition to genetic risk factors, environmental risk factors may trigger symptoms in porphyria.
+When exposed to the trigger, the body's demand for heme production increases.
+This overwhelms the low level of a needed enzyme, setting in motion a process that causes a buildup of porphyrins.